learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter17/course.md

 Wait, but how can you trust an algorithm supplied by another data scientist?
 Ocean Protocol has built-in financial incentives for curators to signal the quality of algorithms and datasets via a Quality Scoring Mechanism.

-The Compute Quality Scoring Mechanism in Ocean Protocol is designed in such a way that users lock OCEAN tokens into their algorithm, earning a cut of the transaction fees proportional to their share of the total amount locked every time the algorithm is used.
+The Compute Quality Scoring Mechanism in Ocean Protocol is designed in such a way that Compute Providers lock OCEAN tokens into their algorithm as a guarantee.
+They then earn a cut of the transaction fees every time the algorithm is used, proportional to their share of the total amount of OCEAN tokens locked on the algorithm.
 And anyone can lock OCEAN tokens into any asset to get a cut of the transaction fees of that asset.

 This incentivizes participants in Ocean Protocol to invest in the data sets that they think will provide the most fee, and the total amount invested provides a signal on algorithm quality.
-You benefit from this market dynamic to judge the trustworthiness of an Ocean asset taking liquidity as reference (how much are participants betting on this particular algorithm or dataset).
+Data Buyers benefit from this market dynamic to judge the trustworthiness of an Ocean asset taking liquidity as reference (how much are participants betting on this particular algorithm or dataset).

 [![Run an Algorithm](http://img.youtube.com/vi/8cbb_0s1aCk/0.jpg)](https://www.youtube.com/watch?v=8cbb_0s1aCk "Run an Algorithm")